-Based on the preceding findings, adequate bicycle and pedestrian facilities will exist to serve the subdivision, in accordance with Subtitle 24.
+Based on the preceding findings, adequate bicycle and pedestrian facilities will exist to serve the proposed subdivision, in accordance with Subtitle 24, if the application is approved with the conditions recommended in this technical staff report.

-10. Transportation-Transportation-related findings for adequacy are made for this application, in accordance with the Subdivision Regulations, along with any needed determinations related to dedication, access, and general subdivision layout.
+7. Transportation-Transportation-related findings for adequacy are made for this application, in accordance with the Subdivision Regulations, along with any needed determinations related to dedication, access, and general subdivision layout.